JoranSt/Fail-Safe-Arduino/README.md

 - Adding specific noise values to the sensors with their own algorithms
 - Making the code cleaner.
 - Calibrating the sensors.
+- With the logging log only the last minute.
 ## Limitations